HackCampus/website/app/interview-guide/index.static.md

 ## Systems design / architecture

 In a lot of interviews, you will be asked to design an application given a very broad specification.
-The challenge is to come up with a reasonable architecture for the application that will fulfill the requirements you are given.
+The challenge is to come up with a reasonable architecture for the application that will fulfil the requirements you are given.

 For example: